 Wait.
 Ferelden?
 Kate blinked.
 She was in Ferelden, wasn’t she?
-The events of the last few days came trickling back into Kate’s mind.
+At the thought, streams of memory came trickling back into Kate’s mind.
 She recalled the breach, the fight with a demon, the ensuing blast.
-All of that would have been alarming enough, but Kate was far more concerned by the fact that some of her memory was missing.
-She still recalled nothing of the Conclave itself.
+She remembered that she was supposed to remember more.
+But she remembered nothing of the Conclave itself - and that had gotten her into trouble with a Seeker, hadn’t it?

 “Oi!”
 Kate hear someone call from the other side of the room.
 “That’d better not be another batch of elfroot potions broken.”

-“I’m sorry!” the elf cried.
+“I’m sorry!” the elf cried, nearly a wail, really.
 “I didn’t know she was awake, I swear!”

 “Kate?” a familiar voice cried.

-The unfamiliar elf leaped aside as as a flurry of black braids and tattoos came flying across the room.
+A flurry of black braids and tattoos came flying across the room.
 Coll launched herself at Kate and threw her arms around Kate’s neck.
-The skinny elf stared at them both with wide eyes.
+The skinny elf stared at them with wide eyes.

 “T-that’s wrong, isn’t it?” the skinny elf murmured to herself, looking utterly distraught.
 “It’s wrong to touch the Herald.”

-Kate wasn’t sure which was more unbelievable: the fact that she’d woken up, whole and unharmed after dealing with the breach, or the fact that Coll was publicly displaying affection.
-Coll squeezed Kate fiercely, making Kate’s ribs hurt for a moment.
-With a great sniff, Coll drew back, tears in her eyes.
+Coll ignored that.
+She squeezed Kate fiercely, making Kate’s ribs hurt for a moment.
+Then, with a great sniff, Coll drew back, tears in her eyes.

 Coll responded by punching Kate in the shoulder - hard.